nixworks/public/news/2008/06/21/README.md

 ##### United Nations High Commissioner for Refugees
 ### [ An employee for the United Nations High Commissioner for Refugees in Somalia is kidnapped. ](/news/2008/06/21/an-employee-for-the-united-nations-high-commissioner-for-refugees-in-somalia-is-kidnapped.md)
-_Context: kidnap, United Nations High Commissioner for Refugees, Somalia_
+_Context: kidnap, Somalia, United Nations High Commissioner for Refugees_

 ##### Central African Republic
 ### [ The Government of the Central African Republic signs a peace deal with two rebel groups which promises amnesty for rebel soldiers. ](/news/2008/06/21/the-government-of-the-central-african-republic-signs-a-peace-deal-with-two-rebel-groups-which-promises-amnesty-for-rebel-soldiers.md)